NLnetLabs/routinator/source/output-formats.rst

 csv
-      The list is formatted as lines of comma-separated values of the prefix in slash notation, the maximum prefix length, the autonomous system number, and an abbreviation for the trust anchor the entry is derived from.
+      The list is formatted as lines of comma-separated values of the prefix in slash notation, the maximum prefix length, the autonomous system number, and the name of the trust anchor the entry is derived from.

       .. code-block:: text